ckeditor/ckeditor5/packages/ckeditor5-ui/docs/framework/guides/external-ui.md

 		this.sourceElement = element;

-		// Use the HTML data processor in this editor. this.data.processor = new HtmlDataProcessor( this.editing.view.document );
+		// Use the HTML data processor in this editor. this.data.processor = new HtmlDataProcessor( this.data.viewDocument );

 		// Create the ("main") root element of the model tree. this.model.document.createRoot();